WinSQL » Knowledge base

 Connected mode is the fastest way to migrate data from one source to a target.
 In this mode WinSQL can connect to both Oracle and Sybase at the same time, run a SELECT queries against source database and issues INSERT statements against the target database.

-Following image displays a screen shot connecting to both databases.
+The following image displays a screen shot connecting to both databases.
 The easiest way to initiate data transfer is to select the desired table from Oracle and drop in to Sybase window, or the other way around.

 This invokes the Data Transfer wizard in WinSQL.
 Click here